 Nasal passages are the first line of defense against pollution, allergens, and other irritants; it’s important to keep them clean and functioning.
-A nasal wash, also known as a rinse or irrigation, is an effective way to flush out mucus and toxins and keep your passages healthy.
+A nasal wash, also known as a sinus rinse or irrigation, is an effective way to flush out mucus and toxins and keep your sinus passages healthy.

-The neti pot, a traditional Ayurvedic therapy that dates back thousands of years, is on the rise in the U.S., and many allergy and sinus sufferers are turning to it as an alternative to over-the-counter medication, which can carry unpleasant side effects.
+The neti pot, a traditional Ayurvedic therapy that dates back thousands of years, is on the rise in the U.S., and many allergy and chronic sinus sufferers are turning to it as an alternative to over-the-counter medication, which can carry unpleasant side effects.
 Using a neti pot is quick, simple, and cost effective—and perhaps most importantly, it can raise the body’s defenses against illness.

 What Is a Neti Pot?